madhur3u/GO/Gallery/README.md

 <img src="https://user-images.githubusercontent.com/89251393/139354938-9891706c-ae05-4383-87d3-77f5ef37ff0a.png" width="600"/>

 ## Setup
+> **Note :** This application is developed and tested using Linux (Ubuntu 20.04).
+Some features might not work for other Operating Systems, you have to make changes in the code accordingly.
+In case of any problem contact me on the links given [here](#contact-details).

 To build this application yourself for your operating system follow the steps given below.
 1. Install [GO](https://golang.org/doc/install) in your system.